Spring Training Registration Opens March 1st!

 A Certified Career Services Provider (CCSP) has received in-depth training in the areas of career development in the form of at least 24 hours of live class with up to 120 hours total class, instruction, and assignment hours, provided by a nationally trained and qualified instructor and proven their career development competency by completing the CCSP credential application verifying understanding and mastery of the following:

-NCDA’s FCD curriculum also provides additional modules that focus on the following:
+NCDA’s online FCD curriculum also includes training modules that focus an entry into the following: